Jonah (2019 miniseries): Part 1

-Jonah started his rugby career as a flanker, lock and halfback due to his size and strength, but as he learns the difference between the two codes, and gaining respect from the seniors.
+Jonah started his rugby career as a flanker, lock and No.8 due to his size and strength, but as he learns the difference between the two codes, and gaining respect from the seniors.
 After a time-skip to 1993, when Jonah became a senior at 18, he was already a try-scoring lock, and already had a taste of Sevens rugby, where his agent and manager, Phil Kingsley Jones, made first promises of his future.

 Time returns to 1996 after his blood urine, he had doubts about marrying Tanya due to his parents' disapproval, so he went public in Paul Holmes' talk show, but after being hounded by paparazzi, he finally snapped and punched a photographer.

 A month later, he won his first Super 12 title with The Blues despite only scoring 3 tries, and met John Hart, but a few weeks later, first signs of his illness showed.
 He had a lacerated shin that didn't heal, and losing aerobic fitness.
 He struggled to keep his kidney problems a secret from the coaches and Eric Rush, his roommate.
 While the initial set of urine tests were lost, the next set came back inconclusive, so Jonah decided to hold off until he manages to play in 1996 All Blacks Tour of South Africa.
 After being left out of the first match against the home team, he went out with the team, but was sucker-punched in a random attack.
 A few months later, a nephrology specialist cleared him for Barbarians tour in the UK, but he had the worst outing thus far with the All Blacks, having committed 3 turnovers, and failing to break away from anybody.
 He was formally diagnosed with nephrotic syndrome late in 1996.

 When he started receiving treatment in 1997, he watched an old tape of him playing in 1994, the year when Laurie Mains suggested him to move from lock/flanker to a left winger, a trial in Counties Manukau was a successful experiment.
 However, since rugby in New Zealand was not a professional sport at the time, he briefly worked at ASB Bank.

 In 1997, his health condition improved enough that his kidney problems are in remission, and has made his return for the All Blacks, but his relationship with Tanya soured, as he cheated on her, and was in a relationship with Fiona, a PA, leading Lomu to cede most possessions and caring rights their pet dog, Toby Jack.

 The movies jumps back to 1994, when Jonah impressed in the Possibles vs. Probables trial match., which leads to his debut in Christchurch's Lancaster Park against France.
 Part one ends with Jonah practising the Maori haka while overlooking the Christchurch skyline.